ArNeo-VR/EDVA/README.md

 Some other commands also use this variable.
 Setting the variable manualy by 'Set hangar true' correct that.

+### Board ship (SRV)
+It is required to have the handbrakes enable while being under the ship to activate command.

+### Map [ search; route; route system; ]
+Some commands require to have the target system in the text-clipboard

 \
 \
 &nbsp;